socialray/makahiki-ktuh/doc/testing.rst

 Things that need to be changed:

 - Delete the existing imports.
-Instead, import MakahikiSeleniumTestCase from apps.test_helpers.selenium_helpers and test_utils from apps.test_helpers.
+Instead, import MakahikiSeleniumTestCase from apps.utils.selenium_helpers and test_utils from apps.test_helpers.
 - Change the Test class to inherit from MakahikiSeleniumTestCase.
 - Remove the setUp and tearDown methods.
 These are handled for you in MakahikiSeleniumTestCase.
 Note that MakahikiSeleniumTestCase has a few useful